 - Participate in an exit interview prior to graduation or transferring to another school.

 - Financial aid applications are evaluated using other general information provided by the student concerning enrollment plans (full- or part-time study), housing status, dependency status, and state residency.

 - Should any of this original information change, the financial aid package will be reviewed and may be adjusted by this office.

 - A change to less than full-time enrollment may cause awards to be canceled, as some programs of financial aid are only available to full-time students.

 - Changes to housing arrangements may affect financial aid.
-Off-campus housing may require to document with our office.

 - If financial aid awards assumed In-State tuition assessment and the student is assessed tuition as Out-of-State, financial aid will be reviewed and adjusted.

 - If changes are necessary, our office will make the necessary adjustments to financial aid at the time we are aware of the changes.
 A revised award notification will be sent accordingly.

 Federal Pell Grant - Awarded to students based on need.
 EFC and enrollment status determine eligibility based on the U.S. Department of Education Pell Payment Schedule.
 Limited to six (6) years.

 Federal SEOG - (Supplemental Educational Opportunity Grant) - This award is based on need.
 It is funded by the federal government but administered by the school.
 Must be Pell eligible.
 Priority is given to the students with the most need.
 Awards may differ from school to school.

 Pennsylvania State Grant - Must be a PA resident at least 12 months prior to enrolling in the university and must have completed the FAFSA by May 1.
 Eligibility and amount are determined by Pennsylvania Higher Education Assistance Agency (PHEAA), not the university.
 For questions regarding residency, status notice information, or income validation call PHEAA at 1-800-692-7392.